schmidsi/hackathon-starterkit/README.md

 # Fullstack Hackathon Starter Kit

-This starter kit aims to be a very minimalistic boilerplate to quickly get started with fullstack dapp development.
+This starter kit aims to be a very minimalistic boilerplate to quickly get started with fullstack dapp development with Hardhat and The Graph.

 ## Features